 Back then, many of the products we owned carried sentimental value.
 My mum, in particular, kept many of her dresses for years and for each one she still can tell the story about where and why she bought it; in which country and shop.

 Back when I was a student, I remember I stumbled across a big sale on at Primark.
-In store, I saw a member of staff sweep up hangers off the floor with an enormous scissor broom.
+In the store, I saw a member of staff sweep up hangers off the floor with an enormous scissor broom.
 I suddenly felt so overwhelmed by the utilitarian approach to the clothes that were on sale, as if they had no value.

 A couple of years back, I was looking for a new creative challenge after cutting my teeth in the production side of the fashion industry in Hong Kong.
 On a trip to Cambodia, I discovered a country run by charities.
 Most were producing fashion accessories.
 All the handbags, zip-ups and totes had similar designs, made from the same materials with varying degrees of design quality.